Amin-MAG/My-Notes/Golang.md

 }
 ```

+Here are some purposes of having `defer`:

+1. **Resource Cleanup**: It's commonly used for cleanup tasks such as closing files, releasing locks, or closing network connections.
+By deferring these actions, you ensure they are performed regardless of how the function exits.
+2. **Execution Control**: It can be used to control the execution flow within a function, ensuring that certain actions are performed in a predictable order.
+3. **Error Handling**: `defer` can also be used for error handling.
+For example, you might defer a function call that checks for and handles errors, ensuring that it's always executed before the function returns.

 ## `new` VS `make`

 The `make` function is used to create slices, maps, and channels.
 These data structures need to be initialized with specific internal data structures, and `make` ensures that the underlying data is properly initialized and ready for use.
 It returns a reference to the initialized data structure.